 Natural carpet fibers are pricier than synthetic ones.
 They need specific cleaning products, making them more expensive to maintain.
 Most broadloom carpets in the market are made of synthetic materials.

 4 Best Carpet Fiber Options

 Apart from the carpet fibers below, other options include cotton, triexta, and acrylic.

 In the residential carpeting industry, nylon is the most common.
 Nylon is durable, easy to maintain, and allows for versatile styling options.
 It resists heavy foot traffic and staining.

-Nylon carpet fiber is also ideal for homeowners with kids and pets.
+Nylon is also ideal for homeowners with kids and pets.
 Besides abrasion, it resists molding and is resilient against wear and tear.
 Nylon attributes its longevity to the significant hydrogen molecule in its structure.